cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 There is also a resounding call for an establishment of a consistent, repeatable framework for choosing methods to conduct visualization evaluations (Chen et al. 2000, Munzner 2009, Lam et al. 2012, Scholtz et al. 2013).

-#Previous approaches
+#Theoretical approaches

-First, I'll describe previous approaches to creating visualization evaluations, mainly theoretical and foundational to visualization literature.
-I mainly focus on the literature that applies to a general evaluation of visualizations, both novel and established.
+First, I'll describe theoretical and foundational approaches to evaluating visualization.
+I mainly focus on the literature that applies to a general evaluation of visualizations.

 ##Model of Graphical Perception